sleepingkiwi/jonathanbaggaley/src/work/peony.md

 projectDate: "2020"
 description: "*Peony* is a moving image work lasting 6hrs 42minutes.
-It consists of a single, static and continuous view of a Peony plant in flower, recorded onto VHS tape using a domestic camcorder.
+It consists of a single, static and continuous view of a Peony plant in flower, recorded onto VHS tape, using a domestic camcorder.
 The piece is designed to provide a meditation on the passing of time in relation to objects and on the act of filming itself.
-Standard VHS is used here as a form of Brechtian device, that, on account of its relatively low quality, never allows an illusion of reality to become convincing or complete.
-It is intended that, through prolonged viewing, the obvious disparities between representation and reality, become entwined to the extent that, rather than continually oscillating between an awareness of object and apparatus, the viewer accepts this as a given form of aesthetic abstraction, a thing in itself."
+Standard VHS is used here as a form of Brechtian device which, on account of its relatively low quality, never allows an illusion of reality to become convincing or complete.
+It is intended that, through prolonged viewing, the obvious disparities between representation and reality, become accepted as a given form of aesthetic abstraction; a thing in itself."
 projectContent:
   - name: Youtube Video
     embed: <iframe width="560" height="315"